digitalcloud-ninja/spacecrafts/postman/guides/README.md

 **Why was this created?**

-- **Tutorial / Educational**: This started as a research effort on Postman Enterprise, .git integrations and building a developer portal.
+- **Tutorial / Educational**: This started as a research effort on Postman Enterprise, .GitHub integrations and building a software developers kit for an enterprise team.
-- **Template for a Software Developer's Kit**: Being "Agile" and having an SDK allows for quick prototyping of concepts, while maintaining "high-quality" code.
-  - _**Consistency:**_ Setting up a project correctly from the start, can be tedious and when you're just prototyping it's not usually worth the effort for something being thrown away.
-However, this is a crucial effort of any project.
-Having an SDK solves this, by establishing a "Contract" for a project.
-  - _**Best Practices:**_ Establish some "Conventions" or standards for development.
-  - _**Ease of Use:**_ It's gotta be easy, or no one will use it.
-(K.I.S.S)
-- **Lead by Example:** Showing an example of documenting code.

-# MIT License
+<h3>MIT License</h3>

 Copyright (c) 2020-present Magnuson William